aaronzou/HandSeg/README.md

-**update:** If you have downloaded the dataset before 3.20, you should go to the link and download the 'front' part.
+**update:** If you have downloaded the dataset before 3/29, you should go to the link and download the 'front' part.

-Read carefully and edit your own config.py(just a litter difference between former version).
+Read carefully and edit your own config.py(just a litter difference between the former version which point out the position of the front part data).

 When you run the test, I add a parameter  to determine test on which direction('ego' or 'front').